Markdown Tables — Syntax, Examples & Templates

 Important: GitHub strips some HTML table attributes in certain contexts (issues, comments).
 HTML tables work reliably in .md files rendered in the repository view.
 For maximum compatibility, stick to flat Markdown tables without merging.

-README Table Examples
+README Table Examples for GitHub

 Feature Comparison Table